Arthritis Self-Management: What You Need to Know

-If you’ve been diagnosed with arthritis, you’ll probably have several healthcare professionals involved in your care.
-But the most important part of your healthcare team is you.
+If you’ve been diagnosed with arthritis, you’ll may need to have several healthcare professionals involved in your care.
+But the most important person on your healthcare team is you.
 Simply put, self-management of arthritis is what you do to manage your disease.

-Self-management is about making positive and healthy lifestyle choices, and acknowledging and addressing the physical and emotional effects of arthritis.
+Self-management is about making positive and healthy lifestyle choices and addressing the physical and emotional effects of arthritis.
 Having arthritis affects everyone differently, so it’s up to you to learn and practice what helps you to live well and thrive.

 Here are six important self-management habits that can help you successfully manage your disease:

 If you invest in yourself and recognize your responsibility – and ability – to take good care of yourself, you can live well with arthritis.
-You’ll need to make adjustments, but make sure your goals are realistic, even if they involve only small steps right now.
+You’ll need to adjust, but make sure your goals are realistic, even if they involve only small steps right now.